connor-minton/parametrics-lab/README.md

 Making use of this project requires basic knowledge in C# programming and the Unity game engine.
 Here's how the lesson goes at a high level:

-0. Students should have a very basic understanding of parametric equations as a way of representing motion over time.
+0. From prior lessons, students should have a very basic understanding of parametric equations as a way of representing motion over time.
 In the first part of the lesson (~5 minutes), I gave students some useful parametric equations for periodic motion.
 Maybe have a class discussion about why using periodic motion for the obstacles would be a good idea (e.g., the obstacles move but stay on the field, the player can become better at the game by learning the motion of the obstacle, etc.).
 1. Students then break out into at most six groups of two to four students.
 Each group decides on an obstacle color (red, green, blue, yellow, orange, or purple).
 2. **Desmos:** Students begin designing their group's obstacle's pair of parametric equations using a [Desmos utility](https://www.desmos.com/calculator/sfgrffqxp2) custom-designed for this lesson (for more on this, see the Desmos section).
+The color in the Desmos utility matches the color of the obstacle in Unity for all obstacles except the yellow obstacle in Unity, which is represented in Desmos as black.
 Students should be thinking about what to name their obstacle.
-This name will show on the credits screen of the game.
+This name will show on the credits screen and the game-over screen.
 Groups that finish early can be sent to help other groups or be sent back to make guided improvements on their own obstacle.
 Try to keep to a schedule to make sure there is time for discussion and playing the game.
 Demonstrate how the Desmos tool maps to the Unity game field and play a sample game for motivation.
 3. **Demonstration:** When all the groups are finished, with Unity and a code editor open, enter each group's parametric equations into the game code (for more on this, see the Demonstration section).
 Demonstrate each group's obstacle